drovp/save-as-path/README.md

 	deleteOriginal?: boolean;
 	overwriteDestination?: boolean;
 	incrementer?: 'space' | 'dash' | 'underscore' | 'parentheses';
+	tokenStart?: string;
+	tokenEnd?: string;
+	tokenChars?: string;
 	tokenReplacer?: (name: string) => string | number | null | undefined | Promise<string | number | null | undefined>;
 }
 ```

-All options except the `tokenReplacer` are provided by the `saving` option schema.
-The `tokenReplacer` is for you if you wish to provide extra tokens for replacement.
+Options `destination`, `deleteOriginal`, `overwriteDestination`, and `incrementer` are provided by the `saving` option schema.
+The rest is for you to customize tokens, or add more of them with `tokenReplacer`.

 ##### `destination`